apache/flink-web/poweredby.md

 </style>
 </head>

-<p>To demonstrate Flink's capabilities, we've collected a few examples Flink use cases inside of companies.
+<p>To demonstrate Flink's capabilities, we've collected a few examples of Flink use cases inside of companies.
 The <a href="https://cwiki.apache.org/confluence/display/FLINK/Powered+by+Flink" target='_blank'><small><span class="glyphicon glyphicon-new-window"></span></small> Powered by Flink directory</a> has a comprehensive list of companies and organizations using Flink.</p>

 Would you like to be included on this page?
 Please reach out to the [Flink user mailing list]({{ site.baseurl }}/community.html#mailing-lists) and let us know.